 The world of software is continuously progressing at a rapid pace.
 For instance, now there is something called Conjointly’s Kano Model Tool that can help businesses and software developers understand what features would be the most desirable in a software application for a particular industry.
 However, this is not just it!
 New languages, frameworks, modules, and programs are also being released every day.
 Therefore, when you’re working for international clients and conglomerates, you have to be up-to-date with the latest trending technologies that can help you to retain them as your clients for a longer period of time.

 This may sound like a piece of cake thing but in reality it’s not an easy thing to do because of the complexity of the latest technology and time required to master it.
 Good software engineers however are known to spend their holidays with headphones plugged in, multiple screens attached to laptops, and exploring latest available trends.
 So, keep your skill set be up-to-date if you want to be among the best.

 We live in a fast paced world.
 Everyone is working on the watch.
 Software engineers are no exceptions.
 They are given big projects and are kept on a tight time leash.

-So a very important attribute of good software engineers is that they should know that they’re on a clock and therefore need to manage their time wisely.
-You don’t need to bother about trivial details when you’re on a deadline to say set up a whole database.
+So, a very important attribute of good software engineers is that they should know that they are on a clock and therefore need to manage their time wisely.
+You don’t need to bother about trivial details when you’re on a deadline.
 As the cliché goes “time is of the essence”.

 7. Coolheaded and Open Minded